Discover Montenegro on a day trip to Kotor from Dubrovnik

 - From Dubrovnik to Montenegro: Kotor & Budva: includes a visit to Kotor, followed by a tour of Budva’s walled Old Town.

-Travel documents
+Travel documents to enter Montenegro

-Make sure you bring the appropriate travel documents with you since you’ll need them at the border crossing.
-Since Montenegro is not part of the European Union, for the time being, you should check the official travel conditions for your country to see if you can enter with an ID or if you need a passport.
+As of now, Montenegro is not a member of the European Union.
+Therefore, I recommend you verify the official travel requirements for your country to determine whether you can enter with an ID or if you need a passport.

 Parking in Montenegro

-If you’re driving you don’t really need to worry about parking as there are quite a few options in both locations.
+If you’re driving a car you don’t really need to worry about parking as there are quite a few options in both locations.
 However, you might want to check the reviews for the parking lots beforehand.

 Parking in Kotor